 On the other hand, stem cell therapy is a regenerative therapy, meaning that it causes cells to actually repair themselves and regenerate to help you achieve full and complete healing from injury.
 When used correctly, stem cell therapy can return affected areas to their original range of motion, giving you improved ability on the field and off.

+How can stem cells be used to treat diseases and injuries?
 There are many conditions that you can treat with stem cell therapy, but in the realm of orthopedic medicine, the applications are many and include:

 - Joint injuries due to overuse (hip, shoulder, ankles)